pdavek/AMX/README.md

 The game is early development mode, and only includes two maps in maps.py You can freely add more custom maps, and the game will automatically increment as you play.

+# Recommend dark themed terminal!

+The colors I used complient a dark background and are unreadable on light.
+I recommend plaing on dark or changing the color in Mess class.
+(Mess=Message)

 Enjoy it.